miob-miob/treeGarden/docs/pages/index.md

 !!! tip "Visualization tools exists!"
     See [tiny library of react components](https://github.com/miob-miob/treeGardenVisualization), that used for exploring your trees.

+!!! tip "Runs in browser as well as in node.js"
+    You can use your models in web applications and let user to use his own computational resources.

 !!! tip "Extendable and customizable"
     If you do not like included options, it is easy to provide your implementation for crucial parts of algorithm.